wegue-oss/wegue/docs/workshop.md

     },
 ```

-The changes so far properly registered our module in Wegue.
-To actually activate it in our application we have to adjust our config file.
+The changes so far properly registered our module in the Wegue application.
+To actually activate it in our app we have to adjust our config file.
 Add this module to the `modules` property of your config file `app/static/app-conf.json`:

 ```json
 "my-tool": {